mc3/serverPKI/docs/installation.rst

 zone_file_include_name
         The filename of the file, included from zone file with the challenges.

+ddns_key_file
+        The filename of a named dynamic dns key file, used to secure dns update transactions.

 X509atts.names and X509atts.extensions
         Cert fields used for CA cert and server/ client certs.